create3000/x_ite/docs/_posts/getting-started.md

 ### orderIndependentTransparency

 A Boolean value (`true` or `false`) to indicate whether order independent transparency rendering technique should be used.
 The default value for the *orderIndependentTransparency* attribute is `false`.
-Can slow down rendering speed, if *antialiased* is `true`, but can be used in conjunction with *contentScale*.
+Can slow down rendering speed if *antialiased* is `true`, but can be used in conjunction with *contentScale*.

 ### splashScreen